The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Ideal value for Buy Box

-The customer is becoming increasingly demanding in terms of customer service.
+The customer is becoming increasingly demanding when it comes to customer service.
 Customer support is moving more towards real-time support, and social networks have been setting trends for this for years.
-Thus, Amazon could also reduce the 24-hour window, and sellers should be prepared for that.
+Thus, Amazon could also reduce the 24-hour window, and retailers should be prepared for that.

 The simplest method to speed up customer service is pre-written responses.
 Once written, they serve as templates for your customer support.
 Online retailers receive thousands of inquiries daily that can be answered quickly using templates.